CarterBloop/VAFilterSynth/README.md

 # VAFilterSynth

-A compact & partially virtual analog synth plugin built in C++ with JUCE.
+A compact & partially virtual analog synthesiser plugin built in C++ with JUCE.
-Features two PolyBLEP sawtooth oscillators and a 4-pole diode-ladder VCF modeled on the EMS VCS3.
+Features two sawtooth oscillators and a 4-pole diode-ladder VCF modeled on the EMS VCS3.

-VAFilterSynth runs its oscillators at 2× oversampling to tame aliasing right at the source, then feeds into a 3×-oversampled filter stage, delivering clean harmonics while keeping latency and resource usage low.
+Main challenges were fighting aliasing from the digital waveform generation and latency from the CPU-hungry VCF emulation.

 ![VAFS Screenshot](/VAFS_Screenshot.png?raw=true "VAFS Screenshot")

 ## Features
-- **PolyBLEP Sawtooth Oscillators**: Mathematically bandlimited and alias-free waveform generation.
+- **Band-Limited**: Utilizes PolyBLEP to band-limit the digital oscillators and minimize aliasing.
+- **Multi-Stage Oversampling**: Utilizes multi-stage oversampling to reduce aliasing without too much CPU load.
 - **Diode-Ladder VCF**: Nonlinear digital emulation of the EMS VCS3 filter.
   > Based on “A NONLINEAR DIGITAL MODEL OF THE EMS VCS3 VOLTAGE-CONTROLLED FILTER”
   > Marco Civolani & Federico Fontana ([link](https://www.researchgate.net/publication/224130819_Modeling_of_the_EMS_VCS3_Voltage-Controlled_Filter_as_a_Nonlinear_Filter_Network))